misterbl/waveform-generator/README.md

 # Hoop Activity Form

-This app allow a user to register an Activity to be featured on hoop.co.uk
+This app allows users to register an activity to be featured on hoop.co.uk

 For data persistency on page refresh, browser local storage is used